 Country Garden's revenue increased more than fivefold in just three years, from 2004 to 2007, making it one of the most profitable businesses in the Chinese real estate market at that time.

-The company even weathered the 2008-2009 global financial crisis as China's urbanization trend continued to grow.
+The company even weathered the 2008-2009 global financial crisis as China's urbanization trend continued unabated.

 A bustling scene at a construction exhibition held in Beijing in 1998 (Photo: Getty Images).

-But China’s economy began to slow in 2015, and construction activity was now focused on renovating old cities.
+However, China’s economy began to slow down in 2015, and construction activity focused on renovating old cities.
 Tom Chen’s house was slated for demolition, and the local government promised to compensate his family with six other apartments in a project being built by Country Garden, scheduled to be completed in 2023.
 They happily accepted.

-Decades of rapid growth have been accompanied by an increasing reliance on real estate for the Chinese economy.
+China’s rapid growth over the past several decades has been accompanied by an increasing reliance on real estate.
 According to a 2020 survey, 80% of the country’s assets are tied up in real estate.

-A past penchant for speculation has pushed home prices beyond the reach of many young people, undermining the government’s goal of narrowing the wealth gap.
+A past penchant for speculation has pushed housing prices beyond the reach of many young people, hampering the government’s goal of narrowing the wealth gap.
 An aging population and low birth rate mean China faces a future glut.

 In fact, banks have tightened lending to real estate developers since late 2020, when China Evergrande Group declared bankruptcy.